-Saga’s Canada in the Fall cruise offers the chance to discover some of Canada’s most extraordinary regions.
+Saga’s Nova Scotia and St Lawrence in the Fall cruise offers the chance to discover some of Canada’s most extraordinary regions.

 From Newfoundland and Nova Scotia to the maritime towns lining the St Lawrence River – a voyage full of beautiful, wild scenery, quaint towns and big cities.

 See Canada in the Fall on an amazing cruise across the Atlantic Find out more here.